 We at District 301 Transportation Department maintain the safety and welfare of all students while transporting students to and from school in a scheduled manner on a daily basis.
 We will provide positive role models who follow the State, Federal & District procedures and guidelines with a professional attitude, which lends itself to the districts commitment of excellence.

-National School Bus Safety Week was celebrated from October 21st - October 25th.
-Bus evacuation drills were also performed by both bus driver and students this week.
-The bus rules and location of emergency devices were reviewed, as well.
+Spring School Bus Evacuation Drills have been scheduled for April 8th - 11th, with the exception of Prairie Knolls which will take place on May 2nd (half day).
+Students will perform the drills as well as review bus rules and location of emergency devices.
 Students should not only practice safety while riding a school bus but also, whenever near a school us.
 Avoid the Danger Zone located in the 10 foot area around the school bus.
 Stand in a safe place away from traffic while waiting for the bus, especially in inclement weather.
 Be alert to traffic when crossing the street to board or depart the bus; looking both left and right before entering the street.
 Wait for driver's signal to safely cross 10 feet in front of the bus.
 When two or more students are released or boarding from a bus stop, they are encouraged to cross in a group.
 It is difficult to monitor students which scatter around the bus in different directions or at different times, whereas students which move within the driver’s sights are more likely to avoid a dangerous situation.

-District 301 has 5 special release dates remaining on the 2013-14 calendar which will affect the normal transportation schedule.
-There are three remaining Early Release days; 11/20, 1/29 and 3/12.
+District 301 has 4 special release dates remaining on the 2013-14 calendar which will affect the normal transportation schedule.
+March 12 is the last remaining Early Release day.
 On Early Release days only the kindergarten classes WILL be in regular session.
 Therefore, the assigned bus and times may be slightly altered due to the absence of the other grade levels.
 Please note, older students (siblings) grades 1 - 5 will be released at 1:50 p.m.
-The following four dates are Half Days; 1/17,5/2, and 5/30.
-All elementary students will be released 12:00 p.m., therefore the p.m. kindergarten classes will NOT be in session.
+The following three dates are Half Days; April 11, May 2nd and June 5th, 2014.
+PLEASE NOTE: Due to the use of 4 snow days the origianl last day of May 30th (previously a Half Day) is now a full day and the LAST DAY is scheduled for June 5rd (Half Day) All elementary students will be released 12:00 p.m., therefore the p.m. kindergarten classes will NOT be in session.
 Please pay close attention to these special days as noted on the 2013-14 District Calendar and plan accordingly.
 Kindergarten students will ONLY be released from their bus if an older sibling or parent/guardian is present at the bus stop.
 Any changes to your child's normal busing arrangements need to be communicated on a Student Transportation Information Form (STI) which can be obtained on District 301's Transportation web page.

 General Busing Information